exasol/error-code-crawler-maven-plugin/README.md

 </configuration>
 ```

-The excludes only affect the validation – not compiling.
+The excludes only affect the validation &mdash; not compiling.
 So if the specific file has syntax errors, excluding won't help.

 **Keep in mind that error codes from excluded files will not show up in the error catalog and are not validated.
 So use this option with care!**